The 7 Best Sintra Castles to Visit During Your Trip to Portugal

 The surrounding park includes 85 hectares of green paths, fountains, and buildings as surprising as the palace itself.
 Not to mention that is where you will find the Chalet of the Countess of Edla.

-Due to its size, the richness of details and even the number of tourists, you might need around 3 hours to visit it.
+Due to its size, the richness of details, and even the number of tourists, you might need around 3 hours to visit it.

 Entry fee and opening hours

 The ticket, which covers both the entrance to the palace and the gardens, costs 14 euros per adult.
-The palace is open for visitors every day from 9 am to 6 pm.
+The palace is open to visitors every day from 9 am to 6 pm.
 Also, you do not need a guided tour to explore its grounds since there are many explanatory signs.

-Castelo dos Mouros
+2. Castelo dos Mouros (Moorish Castle)

 Also high up in Sintra, near the Pena Palace, is the Moorish Castle.
 This is actually a ruined castle nestled among the lush forests of the Sintra Mountains.